leotheanalyst-pdx/Instacart_Analysis_Python_CF/README.md

 ## **Skills Demonstrated**
 - **Python coding**: consistency checks, transforming data, groupby() function, aggregations, creating new variables, exclusion flags, subsetting, data frame merges, merge flags, user-defined functions, loc function, for loops, crosstabs, random sampling, visualization
-- **Visualizations**: Utilized matplotlib.pyplot, seaborn, and scipy to create bar plots, histograms, and scatterplots in python
+- **Visualizations**: Utilized Matplotlib.pyplot, seaborn, and scipy to create bar plots, histograms, and scatterplots in python
-- **Analytical Process**: Data cleaning within exploratory data analysis (EDA)- data frame shape, data types, outliers, duplicates, missing values consistency checks, preparation for merging data frames; population flows, Excel reporting
+- **Analytical Process**: Population flow, data cleaning within exploratory data analysis (EDA)- data frame shape, data types, outliers, duplicates, missing values consistency checks, preparation for merging data frames; subsetting data, Excel reporting, project organization
-- **Business Skills**: demographic profiling, data security (PII specific), data ethics, marketting segmentation, summary reports, translating complex data into marketting and sales insights
+- **Business Skills**: demographic profiling, data security (PII specific), data ethics, marketing segmentation, summary reports, translating complex data into marketting and sales insights

+## **Notes on Data Limitations**
+While “married” adults make up the highest customer base, it is important to note that family status data does not represent an accurate picture of customer demographics.
+The options for family status did not include: people living with roommates, alternative family structures, or partners who are unmarried living together.
+This also means that the sample is more representative of straight nuclear family structures compared to queer families and is not equitable.
+It is also not possible to source full-accurate relationship or living status data.
+For these reasons, focusing on known attributes, such as age, is more accurate.